Package 'optic'

 use_future

 Runs simulation scenarios in parallel.
-Default FALSE, set to TRUE if you have already setup a future plan (e.g., multiprocess, cluster, etc) and would like for the iterations to be run in parallel.
+Default FALSE, set to TRUE if you would like for the iterations to be run in parallel.

 verbose

-Default TRUE.
-IF TRUE, provides details on what's currently running.
+Default 0.
+If greater than 0, provides details on what is currently running.

 ...